 Radar vs Ultrasonic Level Measurement

-- The ultrasonic level transmitter’s response changes with the change in temperature also.
+- The ultrasonic level transmitter’s response changes with the temperature change.
 The reason is that the speed of sound waves gets changed due to changes in the surrounding temperature.

-- While in radar level transmitter, the temperature change has no effect on the measurement of the level.
+- While in radar level transmitter, the temperature change does not affect the measurement of the level.

 - Atmosphere contamination such as vapor, dust, foam, and other minute particles present in the atmosphere affect the level measurement in the ultrasonic level transmitters.